enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 **My Solution:**

-My final inclination was for instrumenting the Android app at runtime.
+My final inclination was going for the binary instrumentation of the Android app at runtime.
 For that purpose, `Frida` is a framework that injects JavaScript to explore native apps on Windows, macOS, Linux, iOS, Android, and QNX and on top of that it is being continuously improved.
 What else can we ask for?

-First of all, several files need to be unpacked from the APK to be reverse engineered later on.
-For doing that you can use `apktool` or `7zip`.
-Once the APK is unpacked, two files are very important to follow this post.
-These files are:

-* `./classes.dex` contains the Java bytecode.
-* `./lib/arm64-v8a/libfoo.so` is a native library that contains ARM64 assembly code.
-We refer to this when talking about native code during this post (feel free to use the x86/ARM32 code if preferred).
+Let's use `Frida` then.

 **Security checks within Uncrackable Level3:**